rohdimp24/EVA8/session2_5/README.md

 6. **must mention what loss function you picked and why!**

-We are using the cross entropy loss.
-The detailed explaination is in [notebook](https://github.com/TSAI-END3-Group/Pytorch_Assignment/blob/master/notebooks/pytorch_assignment_solution_Approach1.ipynb)
+I am using the cross entropy loss.
+The detailed explaination is in [notebook](https://github.com/rohdimp24/EVA8/blob/master/session2_5/notebooks/pytorch_assignment_solution_Approach1.ipynb)